Skip navigation

 • Vitamin B12 deficiency

-Use of certain drugs may also lead to a low production of platelets in the bone marrow.
-The most common example is chemotherapy treatment.
+Use of certain medicines may also lead to a low production of platelets in the bone marrow.
+The most common example is chemotherapy treatment for cancer.

-The following health conditions cause increased breakdown of platelets:
+The following health situations cause a low number of platelets:

 Symptoms